Messi-Q/GraphDeeSmartContract/Readme.md

 ### Running project
 * To run program, use this command: python SmConVulDetector.py.
-* In addition, you can use specific hyperparameters to train the model.
-All the hyperparameters can be found in `parser.py`.
+* In addition, you can use specific hyper-parameters to train the model.
+All the hyper-parameters can be found in `parser.py`.

 Examples:
 ```shell